RhettTrickett/habitat/README.md

 ## API

-### Authentication

-_**WARNING: Habitat uses Basic Authentication over HTTP**.
-Do not use Habitat on publically accessible networks, it is not secure.
-Using Basic Authentication over HTTP means that authentication credentials are not encrypted when requests are sent over the network, and so they may be intercepted by others on the network.
-For now, you should only use Habitat on your private Wi-Fi network where you are certain that there are no malicious users.
-Support for more secure authentication will be added in subsequent versions._

 ### Hostname

 The examples below use the `localhost` hostname when making requests.
 This will work if you are making requests from the same device you are running Habitat on.
-However, if you’re making a request from one \(client\) device to another \(server\) on the private network, the request must be made to the server’s private IP address within the network.
+However, if you’re making a request from one \(client\) device to another \(server\) on a private network, the request must be made to the server’s IP address within the network.

-You can determine the private IP address for a device on a network by running a command from its command-line: On Linux run `hostname -I`.
+You can determine the IP address for a device on a network by running a command from its command-line: On Linux run `hostname -I`.
 On Mac OS, run `ipconfig getifaddr en`.
 On Windows, run `ipconfig`  and look for the value labelled IPv4 address.

 Once you have this, replace `localhost` in the request examples below with the IP address of the target device.
-So `http://localhost:3000/measurements/latest/` would become `http://<ip_address>:3000/measurements/latest/`.
+So `http://localhost:3000/measurements/` would become `http://<ip_address>:3000/measurements/`.

 ### Record a sensor reading